Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 At The McIndoe Centre, the question we hear the most is “are breast implants safe?”.
 In this guide, we will be exploring this question in detail and providing you with everything you need to know before booking a consultation.

-- Ensure the surgeon is GMC qualified
+• Ensure the surgeon is GMC registered

-- Ensure the clinic are CQC qualified
+• Ensure the clinic is CQC registered

-- Attend a consultation first
+• Attend a consultation first with a specialist plastic surgeon

 Breast implants have become an increasingly safe and popular cosmetic treatment due to advancements in technology and a rise in reputable, qualified surgeons across the country.
 If you are considering this treatment, you may also be wondering which type of breast implant is best for you.

-- Silicone
+• Silicone

-- Saline
+• Saline

 We also use an implant type called the ‘B-Lite’ which is 30% lighter than the standard silicone equivalent.
 It’s important to note that we don’t use PIP implants and the implants that we do use are ethically approved.
 Ultimately the choice is yours and our GMC registered team of surgeons are well equipped to advise you.